 “Go up into the mountains and bring down timber and build my house, so that I may take pleasure in it and be honored” (Haggai 1:8)

 If you call yourself a Christian, I think there are some practical ways that you should live in regards to health and wellness.
 Following the God we say we serve should inform every bit of how we live our lives!
 And here’s the thing- living a truly Christian (“Christ-like”) life has countless indirect health benefits.
 Read on for a few of them!

 These points aren’t directly from scripture, but I believe we can extrapolate them from what God has told us to do.
+To me, these tips seem like basic elements of faith living itself out in action.
 I also believe that applying these principles will transform your health!

 “The fear of the Lord is the beginning of knowledge, but fools despise wisdom and instruction.”
 (Proverbs 1:7)